-vvnat abo out this information is really speaking to you things that you, your parish, your region, your are already doing? as come to mind and heart, about what possible to support people that have these
+What about this information is really speaking to you?
+What are things that you, your parish, your region, your organization are already doing?
+What ideas come to mind and heart, about what might be possible to support people that have these needs?

-У О И Community Characteristics: Statistics Canada and Canadian Community Health Survey Data
+Community Characteristics: Statistics Canada and Canadian Community Health Survey Data